GaelVaroquaux/website/content/science/comparing_distributions_l1.rst

 <https://en.wikipedia.org/wiki/Convergence_of_measures#Weak_convergence_of_measures>`_
 is a notion of convergence that is based not just on having events with probabilities that are converging, but also captures that some events are “close”.
-In other terms, it takes in account the topology of the observations.
+Indeed, classic convergence in probability just tells us that two observations should have the same probability.
+Weak convergence takes in account the topology of the observations.
 For instance, to go back to the problem of spatial distributions of restaurants, it does not only look at whether the probabilities of having a Mc Donald’s or a KFC restaurant converge on